 You will need to either purchase the test from a publisher or contact author(s) to obtain the test along with copyright permissions to use it in your research.
 When contacting an author for copyright permissions you will often send a permission letter.
 Examples of permission letters are included in the Permission Letters section below.

-For a video introduction, see the the Introduction to Tests and Measurements Workshop below.
+Want a video introduction?
+See the Introduction to Tests and Measurements Workshop below.

 This workshop provides an introduction to library resources which can be used to locate tests and measurements for dissertation research.